 Use this information to learn about commands available for FlashCopy sessions.

-Table 49.
-FlashCopy commands

-Command Action
+To issue a command, go to Session Actions > Commands and click the command.

-Flash Performs the FlashCopy operation using the specified options.
-Issue the Flash command to create a data consistent point-in-time copy for a FlashCopy Session with volumes on the following storage systems:

-Systems running IBM Spectrum Virtualize, including:
+Table 52.
+FlashCopy commands Command Action Flash Performs the FlashCopy operation using the specified options.
+Issue the Flash command to create a data consistent point-in-time copy for a FlashCopy Session with volumes on the following storage systems: Systems running IBM Spectrum VirtualizeDS8000 Discover Assimilates existing hardware relationships in a FlashCopy session on DS8000 and Spectrum Virtualize based storage systems.

-- FlashSystem V840

-- FlashSystem V9000

-- FlashSystem 9100

-- FlashSystem 9200

-- SAN Volume Controller

-- Storwize V3500

-- Storwize V3700

-- Storwize V5000

-- Storwize V7000

-- Storwize V7000 Unified

-• DS8000

-Discover Assimilates existing hardware relationships in a FlashCopy session on DS8000 and Spectrum Virtualize based storage systems.

 Note: For DS8000 systems, although discovered pairs are set consistent, the session is not able to validate that they are consistent to the time of all other pairs in the session.
 Be careful when using the feature, and keep this situation in mind if a restore has to be performed.

-See "Assimilate FlashCopy relationships" on page 213 for more information.
+See "Assimilate FlashCopy relationships" on page 210 for more information.
 InitiateBackgroundCopy Copies all tracks from the source to the target immediately, instead of waiting until the source track is written to.
 This command is valid only when the background copy is not already running.
 Refresh States Refreshes the states of the role pairs that are in the session (if applicable for the session type) and refreshes the state of the session if it is incorrect.
 This command queries the states of the copy sets on the hardware.
 You are not required to run this command under typical circumstances; Copy Services Manager refreshes the states of its sessions through multiple means.
 However, if you discover an inconsistency between Copy Services Manager and the hardware, you can use this command to enable Copy Services Manager to update itself.

-impact hardware performance.
+This command triggers multiple queries on the hardware, which can impact hardware performance.
 Do not run this command more frequently than every few minutes in each session.
 This command is not available if the session is in the Defined state.

-Table 49.
-FlashCopy commands (continued)

-Command Action

-Restore Restores the point-in-time relationships from the target volumes to the source volumes of the FlashCopy session, and overwrites any data on the source volumes.
+Table 52.
+FlashCopy commands (continued) Command Action Restore Restores the point-in-time relationships from the target volumes to the source volumes of the FlashCopy session, and overwrites any data on the source volumes.
+Notes: Copy Services Manager can currently only perform a FlashCopy session restore operation on DS8000 and SAN Volume Controller systems.
+If Restore is not a command option, a flash operation has not been done.

-Notes:

-• Copy Services Manager can currently only perform a FlashCopy session restore operation on DS8000 and SAN Volume Controller systems.

-• If Restore is not a command option, a flash operation has not been done.
 You must perform a flash at least one time before you can do a restore.

-See "Restoring a FlashCopy session" on page 212 for more information.
+See "Restoring a FlashCopy session" on page 208 for more information.
 Start Performs any steps necessary to define the relationship before performing a FlashCopy operation.
 For DS8000, this command is not an option.
-Issue this command to put the session in the prepared state for the following storage systems:

-Systems running IBM Spectrum Virtualize, including:
+Issue this command to put the session in the prepared state for the following storage systems: Systems running IBM Spectrum Virtualize Terminate Removes all active physical copies and relationships from the hardware during an active session.

-- FlashSystem V840

-- FlashSystem V9000

-- FlashSystem 9100

-- FlashSystem 9200

-- SAN Volume Controller

-- Storwize V3500

-- Storwize V3700

-- Storwize V5000

-- Storwize V7000

-- Storwize V7000 Unified

-Terminate Removes all active physical copies and relationships from the hardware during an active session.

 If you want the targets to be data consistent before removing their relationship, you must issue the InitiateBackgroundCopy command if NOCOPY was specified, and then wait for the background copy to complete by checking the copying status of the pairs.

-Snapshot commands
+Snapshot for Spectrum Accelerate commands

-Use this information to learn about commands that are available for Snapshot sessions and groups.
+Use this information to learn about commands that are available for Snapshot for Spectrum Accelerate sessions and groups.
 A snapshot group is a grouping of snapshots of individual volumes in a consistency group at a specific point in time.
+To issue a command, go to Session Actions > Commands and click the command.